Target Exam

 Secured over debts of the company

-Not secured over debts of the company
+Secured over both debts & assets of the company

 Correct Answer: